Lorentz symmetry breaking in a Yang-Mills theory within the Gribov restriction: A brief review on the functional restriction to the Gribov horizon

-One should notice that the ghost form factor decreases with $k_{\mu}$, so that the no-pole condition may be taken in the limit $k \to 0$\footnote{For a detailed computation of \eqref{ghostformfactor1pi} and analysis of its property see \cite{Vandersickel:2012tz}.}.
-Taking the limit $k\to0$, the ghost form factor reads
+One should notice that the ghost form factor decreases as $k^{-2}$, so that the no-pole condition may be taken in the limit $k \to 0$.
+Taking the limit $k\to0$, the ghost form factor reads\footnote{ See \cite{Vandersickel:2012tz} for a detailed computation of \eqref{ghostformfactor1pi} and for further discussions. }